gupta-lokesh/Dstl-Satellite-Imagery-Feature-Detection/README.md

-# Dstl-Satellite-Imagery-Feature-Detection
-# Can you train an eye in the sky?
+# Dstl-Satellite-Imagery-Feature-Detection.
+Can you train an eye in the sky?
 (Image Segmentation)

 Objective: Semantic segmentation of different classes in satellite imagery.